How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 It’s a small blue and white plastic apparatus that works the best with sewing machines.
 I’ve put a few pictures of mine in action below and a video above.

 To use the Dritz needle threader, pull the thread through the V-shaped channel on the threader.
-Then, place the threader on the sewing machine needle a bit above the eye and slide it down while gently depressing the blue plunger portion.
+Then, place the threader on the sewing machine needle above the eye and slide it down while gently depressing the blue plunger portion.

 Once you hit the eye of the needle, the plunger will depress more, and a thin metal piece will poke the thread through the eye of the needle.
 At this point, release the plunger and gently remove the needle threader.